-Our forklift safety training guide will give you everything you need to identify hazards and common causes of incidents, evaluate your current safety training procedures and get you started developing your own safety training program.
+Our forklift safety training guide will give you everything you need to identify hazards and common causes of incidents, evaluate your current safety training procedures, and get you started developing your safety training program.

 Let's get started!
 Click below to skip ahead:

-Whether you’re a small company with only a few employees or a large corporation responsible for thousands of jobs, safety training represents a huge expense to employers.
+Whether you are a small company with only a few employees or a large corporation responsible for thousands of jobs, safety training is a substantial expense for employers.

-It doesn’t just cost money, it takes time too.
-Training and evaluating your employees is enormously time consuming, so much so that you may have an entire department allocated to training.
+It does not just cost money, but it also takes time too.
+Training and evaluating your employees is enormously time-consuming, so much so that you may have an entire department allocated to training.
 So why do we do it?

 Either way, the good news is that all the time and money we spend on safety training will keep our personnel safer.

-In 1984, a study was conducted by the National Institute for Occupational Safety and Health (NIOSH) to determine the effectiveness of a lift truck safety training program.
+In 1984, the National Institute for Occupational Safety and Health (NIOSH) conducted a study to determine the effectiveness of a forklift safety training program.
 The results indicate that better training reduces operators’ errors.

-According to OSHA as well as many other experts, when errors are reduced, accidents are reduced as well.
-Thus proper safety training is vitally important to our employees’ safety.
+According to OSHA and many other experts, when you reduce errors, accidents are reduced as well.
+Thus, safety training is vitally important to our employees’ safety.

-The trick is to provide the best possible safety training to your forklift operators and pedestrians.
+The trick is providing the best safety training to your forklift operators and pedestrians.
 Lucky for you, we’re here to help!

-If you’re new to safety training you may not realize just how many hazards are present in the workplace.
-Let’s start with some of the available data on fatalities and injuries related to forklifts.
+If you are new to safety training, you may not realize how many hazards are present in the workplace.
+Let’s start with some available data on fatalities and injuries related to forklifts.

-A NIOSH study including 1,021 workers that died from injuries due to a forklift related incident concluded that the following four items were the most common causes of death.
+A NIOSH study including 1,021 workers who died from injuries due to a forklift-related incident concluded that the following four items were the most common causes of death.

 - Pedestrian struck/run over by vehicle (20% of the victims)

-- Victim crushed by forklift (16% of the victims)
+- Victims crushed by forklift (16% of the victims)

 - Fall from forklift (9% of the victims)

-The best way to prevent against these incidents is to inform both operators and pedestrians of the risks and instruct them on safe operating and travelling practices.
+The best way to prevent these incidents is to inform operators and pedestrians of the risks and instruct them on safe operating and traveling practices.

 Read more on preventing common forklift accidents.

-There are a multitude of workplace hazards that may affect your employees and they differ depending on the type of forklift and your application.
+There are a multitude of workplace hazards that may affect your employees.
+They differ depending on the type of forklift and your application.

-For example a sit-down rider lifts loads much higher than a walkie pallet jack.
-Therefore the sit-down rider is more likely to be involved in an accident with a falling load.
+For example, a sit-down rider lifts loads much higher than a walkie-pallet jack.
+Therefore, sit-down riders have a greater chance of being involved in an accident with a falling load.

-Likewise, pedestrians can be at greater risk in retail applications due to the high frequency of pedestrians working near forklift operation as well as the typical retail facility floor plan which does not allow for many barriers between forklift aisle and pedestrian aisles.
+Likewise, pedestrians can be at greater risk in retail applications due to the high frequency of pedestrians working near forklift operations.
+Also, the typical retail facility floor plan does not allow many barriers between forklifts and pedestrian aisles.

 Regardless of your forklift type, your forklift operators and pedestrians should be aware of the hazards associated with your work site and application.

-- Grades, ramps or inclines - Overturns can happen more easily when the lift truck is not on a flat surface.
+- Grades, ramps, or inclines: Overturns can often happen when the lift truck is not on a flat surface.
 Operators should travel slowly on an incline.
 Pedestrians should not approach the forklift when it’s on an incline.

-- Special attachments - Many applications utilize special attachments however these attachments often change the capacity, stability and load center of the forklift.
+- Special attachments: Many applications use special attachments that alter the forklift’s capacity, stability, and load center.
 They can also reduce the operating clearance of the forklift (height or width).
 Operators should be aware of the changes these attachments may make to the forklift’s capabilities and respond appropriately.

-- Loading docks - Loading docks are a universal hazard that affect virtually every application.
-If the trailer pulled up to the loading dock is not properly secured, both lift trucks and pedestrians could fall through.
-Proper loading dock procedure should be reviewed with every employee that works around them.
+- Loading docks: Loading docks present a universal hazard in almost every application.
+If the trailer at the loading dock is not secured, lift trucks and pedestrians could fall through the gap.
+Review proper loading dock procedures with every employee working in the area.

 Walk through your facility and identify hazards that both operators and pedestrians will encounter during their daily activities.

-Let’s examine what else is required of your operator safety training.
+Now, let’s examine what else operator safety training requires.

 Generally, forklift operator training should cover: